Kopi Luwak Coffee and Your Bucket ListMay 8, 2012

-- Does running your coffee shop generate the funding and energy you need to pursue the passions on your bucket list?
+- Does opening a coffee shop generate the funding and energy you need to pursue the passions on your bucket list?

 At Crimson Cup, we’re dedicated to helping independent coffee-house owners succeed.
 We can show you how to make more money, gain new customers and hire fewer employees.